-Report on the Work of the Board of Directors Reliability Committee in 2017 Number of Meetings Most Important Issues Considered and Recommendations Issued to the Board of Directors of the Company 1 Reviewed the proposals to modernize the CCGT-420 Unit of Plant 4 at the Cherepovetskaya GRES to increase its capacity to 450 MW in 2017.
-Discussed the matters of using the assets under construction owned by OGK-2 branches.
+Meetings Reviewed the proposals to modernize the Most Important Issues Considered and Recommendations Issued to the Board of Directors of the Company Reviewed the proposals to modernize the CCGT-420 Unit of Plant 4 at the Cherepovetskaya GRES to increase its capacity to 450 MW in 2017. • Discussed the matters of using the assets under construction owned by OGK-2 branches.